When Fear and Panic Sparks Last-Minute Prepping – How Do You Deal With That?

 How do you deal with people who are now preparing out of fear?
 How do you deal with the irrationality of people who only have tunnel vision?

 1. You can try to talk to them.
 Ask them questions about what they plan to purchase and why.
-Ask them how much do they think they need.
-Ask them how much do they normally go through something like toilet paper.
-Ask them how much do they think they reasonably need.
+Ask them how much they think they need.
+Ask them how much they normally go through something like toilet paper.
+Ask them how much they think they reasonably need.

-Trying to reason with a panicked person can be difficult, but sometimes being calm and reasonable helps other people to be the same.
-Despite all the discussion otherwise, you can talk someone off the ledge figuratively speaking.
+Trying to reason with a panicked person can be difficult, but sometimes being calm and reasonable helps others do the same.
+Despite all the discussion otherwise, you can talk someone off the ledge, figuratively speaking.

 3. Portray preppers in a positive light all the time.
 You don’t want to be seen as a crazy prepper.
 You want to be seen as someone who has taken positive steps to be ready for instances like this.
 You know you do not need to be in the stores cleaning off the shelves because you know you have everything you need.
 You have a plan and know what you will reasonably need to survive a 2-4 quarantine.
 You also know that Amazon will still deliver to your door.